dagronlund/indiscriminant/README.md

-# bitsmart_enum
+# no_discrimination

-Normal rust enums can be created with specified with custom discriminants like
+Normal rust enums can be created with specified with custom discriminants:
-such:

 ```rust
 enum MyEnum {